Joel D'Silva

 Designing for a full day of household use

 The journey model mapped control, monitoring, automation, and service moments across a day.
 This helped the team see where smart-home behavior happened naturally instead of treating every feature as a destination in the app.
+It also clarified when the interface should be quiet, when it should surface a status change, and when it should invite a user toward a more advanced routine.

 Stakeholder alignment